 Visitors of ecommerce websites use numerous devices, have different customer journeys, and withdraw carts for various reasons.
 In the world of online shopping, the competition is fierce.
 So, digital stores carefully develop their marketing strategies and measure the obtained results.
 You can hardly build a perfect path for all of them but you are able to identify the weak points and understand the ways to turn more visitors into customers.
 A conversion rate is one of the most important KPIs.
-We’ve analyzed the situation using hard data and expert insights.
-Are you too curious whether you have a high or low conversion rate?
+We’ve analysed the situation using hard data and expert insights.
+Are you too curious whether you have a high or low average conversion rate?
 Let’s figure this out.

 What Is Happening